Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Proposed Method

-The combination of Multi-Domain Synergistic Representation across Spatial, Wavelet, and Fourier domains and Dual Continual Learning constraints yields a framework that is both powerful and practical, offering strong generalization to unseen forgery types and robust adaptation to new tasks.
+The combination of Multi-Domain Synergistic Representation across Spatial, Wavelet, and Fourier domains and Dual Continual Learning constraints yields a practical framework with strong generalization to unseen forgery types and robust adaptation to new tasks.